Stage 1 HSIE Geography | Zero litter challenge incursion

 Georges River EEC

-Zero litter challenge incursion is a Stage 1 HSIE Geography full day incursion program for students to Join the #zerolitter challenge!
+Zero litter challenge incursion is a Stage 1 HSIE Geography incursion program for students to Join the #zerolitter challenge!

-We all have a responsibility to care for our environment and reducing our waste is an easy place to start.
-In this full day incursion students will be inspired to join the zero litter challenge.
+We all have a responsibility to care for our environment and reducing litter is an easy place to start.
+In this 2 hour incursion students will be inspired to join the zero litter challenge.

 Connect with our Zero litter in the Georges River learning resources and engage in active citizenship.